kaisermann/textlooper/README.md

 ## Whaaaaat?

-* A very lightweight (979 bytes gzipped) text content looper based on CSS animations.
+* A very lightweight (1.05kB gzipped) text content looper based on CSS animations.
 * This script uses a **@keyframe** animation to animate elements.
 That said, I highly recommend using [**Animate.css**](https://daneden.github.io/animate.css/).
 	* Classes used "animated animationName"

 ## How to use

-* To loop an element text, just set a '**data-textloop**' attribute on the desired element.
+* To loop an element text, just set a `data-textloop` attribute on the desired element.

-* Use '**data-textloop-separator**' to change the default separator (,)
+* `data-textloop` *(mandatory)*
-* Use '**data-textloop**' with a single interval to specify a delay between all elements
+  * Use `data-textloop` with a single interval to specify a delay between all elements
-* Use '**data-textloop**' with intervals separated by '|' to specify each delay
+  * Use `data-textloop` with intervals separated by '|' to specify each delay

+* `data-textloop-separator` *(optional)*
+  * Changes the default separator `,`

+* `data-textloop-in` *(optional)*
+  * Use `data-textloop-in` with a single animation name to specify the 'in'/'intro' animation to all elements
+  * Use `data-textloop-in` with animation names separated by '|' to specify each element's 'in'/'intro' animation
+  * Defaults to `fadeIn` if defined without values

+* `data-textloop-out` *(optional)*
-* Use '**data-textloop-animation**' with a single animation name to specify an animation to all elements
+  * Use `data-textloop-out` with a single animation name to specify the 'out'/'outro' animation to all elements
-* Use '**data-textloop-animation**' with animation names separated by '|' to specify each element's animation
+  * Use `data-textloop-out` with animation names separated by '|' to specify each element's 'out'/'outro' animation
+  * Defaults to `fadeOut` if defined without values

+* `data-textloop-comeback` *(optional)*
-* Set the '**data-textloop-comeback**' attribute if it's desired to also run the inverted animations before changing to the next phrase.
+  * Set the `data-textloop-comeback` attribute if it's desired to also run the inverted animations before changing to the next phrase.
+  * Will be ignore if defined together with `data-textloop-out`

 ## Observations